-The action of the steam in the cylinder is as follows:-
+The action of the steam in the cylinder is as follows :--

-Suppose in a vertical engine the piston is at the top of its stroke, the slide valve will have just uncovered the top port, allowing the steam to enter the top of the cylinder, while it also allows steam to escape from below this piston by placing the bottom of the cylinder in connection with characteristic day to thing the piston down to the bottom of the cylinder.

-During the piston is travelling down, the slide valve has been a valve motion that when the piston has reached the large that the piston to the cylinder beneath the piston to we the cylinder above the piston full of the steam which down.
-At the same time that the slide valve travelled and opened the bottom port to steam it also connected the top exhaust through the hollow part of the slide valve: and while in the bottom of the cylinder pushes the piston up, the steam the piston, which has done its work, is free to escape by the chaust port.
+Suppose in a vertical engine the piston is at the top of its stroke, the slide valve will have just uncovered the top port, allowing the steam to enter the top of the cylinder, while it also allows steam to escape from below this piston by placing the bottom of the cylinder in connection with charact; the packing the piston down to the bottom of the cylinder.
+During the travelling the piston is travelling down, the slide valve has been to actuate the piston is travelled up so as to just uncover the bottom admits steam to the cylinder beneath the piston to we the cylinder above the piston full of the steam which and opened the bottom port to steam it also connected the top exhaust through the hollow part of the slide valve : and while and in the bottom of the cylinder pushes the piston up, the steam the piston, which has done its work, is free to escape by the exhaust port.
 This action is similar for every stroke of the piston.